 - Media exposure plans.
-Media exposure is a key element of sponsorship for a lot of sponsors, particular bigger-budget sponsor.
-Describe how you plan to acquire radio, TV, internet and newspaper coverage for your team, which in turn will give the client’s brand logos on in your team’s events more exposure.
+Media exposure is a key element of sponsorship for a lot of sponsors, particular bigger-budget sponsors.
+Describe how you plan to acquire radio, TV, internet and newspaper coverage for your team, which in turn will give the client’s brand logos in your team’s events more exposure.
 Think about the coverage your sports team receives?
 Will players wearing branded apparel appear on a news website?
-Are their local community radio programs you can be featured on?
+Are there local community radio programs you can be featured on?
 Do you stream your games?

 - Details of the target audience.
-Provide a profile or a description of the people who are exposed to your sport club, events and facilities.
+Provide a profile or a description of the people who are exposed to your sports club, events and facilities.
 Study the people who make contact with your club – what do they have in common?
 What genders and age groups do they fall into?
 Determine where your club’s audience matches the sponsor’s target market.

 - Exclusivity assurance.
 Assure your sponsor that it will not be placed in direct competition with a market rival during their partnership with you.
 You will not, for instance, make deals with their competitors.

 - Point of contact rules.
 Establish who the potential sponsor will contact in regards to the agreement.

 - Evaluation structure.
 Outline how you will assess the agreement’s success (having specific, tangible goals in mind from the beginning is key).